-Typically, prices are determined factoring in multiple aspects, so it hits the sweet spot where neither sales nor revenue figures are sabotaged; it takes an understanding of what would appeal to customers as the ideal price (presuming most customers have an elementary understanding of a product’s worth), while tuning into optimal quality, quantity, features, competitor pricing models etc., at said price point, to nudge purchase action, without compromising on business costs.
-Then again, pricing cannot focus on business costs alone, but also tune into capitalize on market movements, product demand, among other factors.
-It isn’t uncommon for businesses in the beverages industry, more so new entrants in saturated marketplaces, to align prices within the range of competitor prices, with minor price discrepancies.
+Typically, prices are determined factoring in multiple aspects, so it hits the sweet spot where neither sales nor revenue figures are sabotaged; it takes an understanding of what would appeal to customers as the ideal price (presuming most customers have an elementary understanding of a product’s price), while tuning into optimal quality, quantity, features, competitor pricing models etc., at said price point, to nudge purchase action, without compromising on business costs.
+Then again, pricing cannot focus on business costs alone, but also capitalize on market movements, product demand, among other factors.
+It is not uncommon for businesses in the beverages industry, more so new entrants in saturated marketplaces, to align prices within the range of competitor prices, with minor price discrepancies.
 Of course, there are other factors like product affinity, availability of substitutes, purchase frequency etc., that govern price elasticity and in turn buyer decisions.

 The beverages industry particularly notices alcoholic drinks in high-price categories, to be inelastic for the most part - underpinned by loyal patrons and understandably low purchase volumes given the hefty price tag.
 However, a dynamic pricing strategy that accounts for varying market factors usually comes into play with relatively inexpensive beverages that are prone to a higher price elasticity, as in the case of energy drinks, fruit juice etc. A price-conscious customer, who would predominantly lean towards inexpensive beverages, assuming he/she already has an affinity towards the product, would also find it easier to switch brands in the event the price of the desired product increases.
 The price elasticity of beverages even varies significantly across markets, emerging economies and developed countries; for instance it’s seen that alcoholic drinks are particularly prone to greater swings in consumption volume owing to price elasticity in developed countries when compared to developing countries.
 It's evident that multiple factors are at work in governing how pricing affects purchase decisions.
 Let’s delve into what price optimization entails in the beverages industry.